MahmoodKhalil57/name-1/documentation/Layouts/Docs layout.md

 16. [ ] User can see a small list of strings next to each other with the first four as hyper links indicating [terms - privacy - refund - shipping policy] and then copy right of website, and then a link to the developer info.
 With a vertical line dividing each item from the following.
 17. [ ] User can see text where the website was made.
         <--- Fixed --->
-18. [ ] User should see a green button with a whatsapp logo saying whatsapp us, and redirects to whatsapp contact].
+18. [ ] ~User should see a green button with a whatsapp logo saying whatsapp us,~ and redirects to whatsapp contact.
-19. [ ] User should see on the bottom right of the screen a $secondary-color with an icon of an arrow ponting up, that takes them to the top of the same webpage they are on.
+19. [x] User should see on the bottom right of the screen a $secondary-color with an icon of an arrow ponting up, that takes them to the top of the same webpage they are on.

 ### Goals: